 Federal Residential Renewable Energy Tax Credit

-- Rebates: A solar rebate is a partial refund after the purchase of your solar panels.
-These may be offered by your local utility company, your state or your county.
+- Rebates: A rebate is a partial refund after the purchase of your solar system.
+Rebates might be offered by your local utility company, your state or your county.
 The rebates are usually applied before tax credits are calculated.

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
-One of the incentives that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a given percentage of the cost of your solar system.
+Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.

-Your local Bremen solar panel installer can give you more information about the ITC and how it might apply to your situation.
+Your local Bremen solar panel installation expert can provide you with more information about the ITC and how it may apply to your situation.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Bremen solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Your local Bremen solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives